chago1991/Ansible-K8S/README.md

 ## Here are the steps to prepare the nodes both for deploy a simple cluster and a high availability cluster:

 PS: This is just my practice.
-You don't know to follow if you are familiar with ansible and linux.
+You don't need to follow if you are familiar with ansible and linux.

 ### Step 1.
 Prepare an ansible node (Rocky Linux 8.x):